SparoxUb/Interpolation_Lagrange_C/README.md

 # c-polynomial

-`c-polynomial` is a simple implementation in C of a polynomial ADT that supports addition, subtraction, multiplication, differentation, integration, and other useful operations.
+`libpolynomial` is a simple C library of a polynomial ADT that supports addition, subtraction, multiplication, differentation, integration, and other useful operations.

 ## Installation